GWU-CSCI3411/f20-01b-exercise-calling-conventions/README.md

 `objdump` is a program that allows us to look at the inner deals of an object (i.e. a `.o` file) or binary.
 It has a boat-load of features, but we're going to be using `objdump -S` which dumps out the assembly code for your object/binary.
-On most systems, it does something magical: it normally outputs the C code interspersed with the assembly!^[Except on repl.it because we don't get nice things.]
+On most systems, it does something magical: it outputs the C code *interspersed* with the assembly!
 This is a great way to learn assembly.
 For example, check this out: